zamilskhan/docs-new/source/cluster/index.md

 ## 3.2 Requirements

 For complete deployment requirements and instructions, please see the [Deployment Page](../installation-guide/index.md).
 The requirements for Clusters vary only in the RAM requirement.
 Clusters require at least 8GB RAM for smooth performance.
 The requirements below are specific for Cluster Installation VMs.
+Please remember that the requirements from the deployment page will apply as well.

 |	Number of VMs	|CPU Units	|	RAM	|Root Partion	|	Port Requirements	|
 |-----------------------|---------------|---------------|---------------|-------------------------------|
 |	2		|	2 CPU ea.	|	8 GB	|	40 GB	|	4444 and 8989 (LDAP replication), 30865 (file system syncing)|

+!!!
+Note
-**Note:** For convenience, the VMs are identified as `host-1` and `host-2`
+    For convenience, the nodes are identified as `host-1` and `host-1`

 ### 3.2.1 Csync2 Installation
 #### 3.2.1.1 CentOS 6.x